Definitely-not-AWS-Workshops/workshop-2-blog/content/18-Your-First-Rollback-Workflow-Executions/1-Your-First-Rollback-Workflow-Execution/_index.md

 pre : " <b> 18.1 </b> "
 ---

-You now try to roll back an inexisting version and your Rollback workflow should allow that.
+Now, when you attempt to roll back to a non-existent version, your Rollback workflow will prevent this action.

 **1.** On your remote **awsome-books** repository,